maxchampoux/iBanFirst-API-Company-Creation/services/companies.md

 ```
 Ok well, at this stage we will require the following datas & documents:

-On your future company ([Company Creation Data Object](../objects/objects.md#companyCreationData_object)):
+On your future company ([Company Creation Datas Object](../objects/objects.md#companyCreationDatas_object)):
+* registeredName
 * legalForm
-* registeredName
 * registeredAddress
 * activityCode
 * sharesNumber
 * sharesCapital
 * liberatedPercentage
-* document = "openingAccountAgreement", "projectArticleOfAssociation"
+* document = "openingAccountContract", "articleOfAssociationDraft"

-On the main founder ([Shareholding Structure Object](../objects/objects.md#shareholdingStructure_object)):
+On the main founder ([Shareholder Object](../objects/objects.md#shareholder_object)):
 * type
 * isMainFounder = true
 * sharesNumber
 * email
-* registeredIndividualCountry (or registeredCorporateCountry if type = "corporate")
+* registeredAddress
 * registeredIndividualName (or registeredCorporateName if type = "corporate")
+* registeredIndividualNationality (if type = "individual")
-* document = "IDProof" (or "certificateOfIncorporation" if type = "corporate")
+* document = "proofOfIdentity" (or "certificateOfIncorporation" if type = "corporate")
 * birthDate (if type = "individual")
 * birthCountry (if type = "individual")
 * is Pep (if type = "individual")
 * shareholdingStructure (if type = "corporate" and for all shareholders on the 2 level owning +25%)

-On the other individual founders ([Shareholding Structure Object](../objects/objects.md#shareholdingStructure_object)):
+On the other individual founders ([Shareholder Object](../objects/objects.md#shareholder_object)):
 * type
 * isMainFounder = true
 * sharesNumber
 * email
-* registeredIndividualCountry (or registeredCorporateCountry if type = "corporate")
+* registeredAddress
 * registeredIndividualName (or registeredCorporateName if type = "corporate")
+* registeredIndividualNationality (if type = "individual")
 * is Pep (if type = "individual")
 * shareholdingStructure (if type = "corporate" and for all shareholder on the 2 level owning +25%)

-By submitting your project, you will have in return an IBAN that you can share with the co-founders for collecting the deposit of each one.
+By submitting your project, you will have in return an IBAN that you can share with the co-founders for collecting the capital.

 **Parameters:**